AdaCore/spark2014/docs/lrm/source/introduction.rst

 An analysis tool may provide the synthesis of more aspects and more precise synthesis of the mandatory ones.

-There are three main use cases where the synthesis of aspects is likely to be
+Some use cases where the synthesis of aspects is likely to be required are:
-required:

 - Code has been developed as |SPARK| but not all the aspects are included on all subprograms by the developer.
-This is regarded as generative analysis, where the code was written with the intention that it would be analyzed.
+This is regarded as *generative analysis*, where the code was written with the intention that it would be analyzed.

 - Code is in maintenance phase, it might or might not have all of the |SPARK|